 To get benefit from the advantages of OT in many machine learning applications involving heterogeneous and incomparable domains ($p\neq q$), the Gromov-Wasserstein distance~\citep{memoli2011GW} stands for the basic OT distance dealing with this setting.

 \paragraph{Gromov-Wasserstein distance} The $r$-th Gromov-Wasserstein distance between two probability distributions $\mu \in \mathscr{P}_r(\cX)$ and $\nu \in \mathscr{P}_r(\cY)$ is defined by

-Note that $\mathcal{GW}_r(\mu, \nu)$ is a valid metric endowing the collection of all isomorphism classes metric measure spaces of $\mathscr{P}_r(\cX) \times \mathscr{P}_r(\cY)$, see Theorem 5 in~\cite{memoli2011GW}.
-The GW distance learns an optimal transport-like plan which transports samples from a source metric space $\cX$ into a target metric space $\cY$, by measuring how the similarity distances between pairs of samples within each space are closed.
+Note that $\mathcal{GW}_r(\mu, \nu)$ is a valid metric endowing the collection of all isomorphism classes metric measure spaces of $\mathscr{P}_r(\cX) \times \mathscr{P}_r(\cY)$, see Theorem 5 in \citep{memoli2011GW}.
+The GW distance learns an optimal transport-like plan which transports samples from a source metric space $\cX$ into a target metric space $\cY$, by measuring how the similarity distances between pairs of samples within each space are close.
 Furthermore, GW distance enjoys several geometric properties, particularly translation and rotation invariance.
 However, its major bottleneck consists in an expensive computational cost, since problem~\eqref{gromov-dist} is non-convex and quadratic.
-A remedy to a such heavy computational burden lies in an entropic regularized GW discrepancy~\citep{peyre2016Gromov-W}, using Sinkhorn iterations algorithm~\citep{cuturinips13} with a large regularization parameter to guarantee a fast computation, which, unfortunately, entails a poor approximation of the true GW distance value.
+A remedy to such a heavy computational burden lies in an entropic regularized GW discrepancy~\citep{peyre2016Gromov-W}, using Sinkhorn iterations algorithm~\citep{cuturinips13}.
+This latter needs a large regularization parameter to guarantee a fast computation, which, unfortunately, entails a poor approximation of the true GW distance value.
 Another approach to scale up the computation of GW distance is sliced-GW discrepancy~\citep{sgw}.
-The definition of SGW shows 1D-GW distances between the projected pushforward of an artifact zero padding of $\mu$ and $\nu$ distribution.
+The definition of SGW shows 1D-GW distances between projected pushforward of an artifact zero padding of $\mu$ or $\nu$ distribution.
 We detail this representation in the following paragraph.

 \paragraph{Sliced Gromov-Wasserstein discrepancy} Assume that $p<q$ and let $\Delta$ be an artifact zero padding from $\cX$ onto $\cY$, i.e. $\Delta(x) = (x_1, \ldots, x_p, 0, \ldots, 0) \in \R^q.$ The $r$-th order sliced Gromov-Wasserstein discrepancy between two probability distributions $\mu \in \mathscr{P}_r(\cX)$ and $\nu \in \mathscr{P}_r(\cY)$ is given by